DianaRMiller/pingpongcode/README.md

 1) Upload github pages to your server, and copy the following link.

 2) Input a number and start playing ping pong!
 Check out what happens when you input a multiple of 3 and/or 5.
 It's fun!
-FYI "scripts.js currently under construction".

 3) That's it!
 Have fun and pass it along!.